lokalise/ruby-lokalise-api/README.md

                                         ## params (hash)
                                         ### :page and :limit
                                         # Output:
-                                        ## Array of translation files available in the given project
+                                        ## Collection of translation files available in the given project
 ```

 #### Download translation files